 09. Mix vintage fonts

-This poster for the famous age-old Bombay Circus incorporates imagery typically associated with the circus—the big top and the ringmaster—and mixes an array fonts traditionally used on vintage circus posters.
+This poster for the famous age-old Bombay Circus incorporates imagery typically associated with the circus—the big top and the ringmaster—and mixes an array of fonts traditionally used on vintage circus posters.
 The eclecticism represents the variety, eccentricity, and extravaganza of the circus itself.

 10. Color it sepia

-Sepia is a reddish-brown color associated with monochrome photographs of the nineteenth and early-twentieth centuries.
+Sepia is a reddish-brown color associated with monochrome photographs of the nineteenth and early twentieth centuries.
 Applying a sepia filter or color palette can instantly give an image a vintage feel and induce nostalgic notions.